By Lauren Slaney (@slaney_1)

 A human right and a basic need, no one deserves to go hungry.

 As helpful as food banks can be, they are a short-term relief.
-The Local Pantry provides more than just food, it provides a community.
+Your Local Pantry provides more than just food, it provides a community.
 Elena agrees.
-She is a community food officer for The Local Pantry and says it is one of her favourite things about the pantry and part of its success.
+She is a community food officer for Your Local Pantry and says it is one of her favourite things about the pantry and part of its success.
 “Seeing the community come together is wholesome.
 There is no judgement.”